apache/airflow/docs/start.rst

     airflow tasks run example_bash_operator runme_0 2015-01-01
     # run a backfill over 2 days
     airflow dags backfill example_bash_operator -s 2015-01-01 -e 2015-01-02

+On running these commands, stdout should inform you of the status of the task instances and DAG runs triggered.

+You can also monitor the states of these from the web UI.
+After running the ``airflow tasks run`` command, you can visit localhost:8080 and go to ``Browse->Task Instances`` to see the status of the task instance created.
+After running the ``airflow dags backfill`` command, you can go to the page of the ``example_bash_operator`` DAG, to see the status of the DAG runs created.

 What's Next?
 ''''''''''''